Online Reputation Management Services

 My best tip for any business revolves around the democratization of attention.
-Last generation, the TV news had your attention when they sent a crew into your business.
-Before that it was the investigative reported from the big city paper.
+The last generation, the TV news had your attention when they sent a crew into your business.
+Before that, it was the investigative reporter from the big city paper.
 Now you have no idea of the reach of the guy who walks in your front door.
 Online reputation fiascoes that start spinning can pick up speed at an alarming rate.
 The web is filled with brilliant minds that love to dig into businesses that mistreat customers and get caught.
 SO the advice is – stop.
 If you did something dumb, admit it and apologize.
-The worst thing you can do is to dig in your heels and take on the entire world because you’re not
+The worst thing you can do is to dig in your heels and take on the entire world because you’re not going to win.

 If you did nothing wrong… stop and apologize.
 Nothing diffuses a situation faster than admitting you made a mistake and that you want to make things right.” -Phil Buckley

 “Too many businesses ignore review sites until they have a problem and don’t have a strategy to build positive reviews organically over time.
 If you have no reviews on a review site, one negative post will break you.
 If you cultivate positive reviews and already have even just a handful of positive reviews online the one negative post will turn your 5-star rating into a 4.5-star rating.
 Create a strategy whereby you specifically ask satisfied customers to share their experience on an online review site and create follow-up processes that ask for these reviews.
 Focus your energy on the specific review sites that matter most to your business.
 For example, a restaurant may focus on Yelp while a plumber may focus on Angie’s List.